Called to Lead: Building Schools That See, Serve, and Strengthen Every Student

 Where Vision Met Reality: Lessons From the Field

 My internship experience has both affirmed and challenged my vision.
 The school demonstrated strong organizational systems, effective communication practices, and a commitment to student engagement.
 Initiatives such as the cell phone ban revealed how intentional policy can shift school culture—leading to increased student interaction, engagement, and community building.
-Transition programs for incoming students and intentional outreach to families highlighted the importance of relationship-building and representation in fostering belonging.
+Transition programs for incoming students and intentional outreach to families highlighted the importance of relationship-building and representation in fostering a sense of belonging.

 However, there were areas where the school fell short of my ideal vision.
-For example, while programs like alternative instruction are designed to support academic continuity, there is a lack of consistent data collection and evaluation to measure their effectiveness.
+For example, while programs such as alternative instruction are designed to support academic continuity, there is a lack of consistent data collection and evaluation to assess their effectiveness.
 This gap is particularly concerning for students who are already vulnerable, including those receiving special education services.
 Additionally, while communication systems are strong, there is still room to deepen engagement with families from diverse backgrounds and ensure their voices are consistently included in decision-making processes.

 Standing in the Gap: My Leadership Commitments